Understanding the challenges of GP services and Primary Care is vital for your Medical School interview

 GP And Primary Care Issues

-Some of the most important issues that you need to be aware of are:
+Some of the most important issues associated with GP services and Primary Care are:

 - GP shortages.
 A 2018 survey found that 15.3% of GP posts were vacant.

 - Increasing demand.
-As life expectancies rise and the population ages, demand on the UK’s GPs is increasing.
+As life expectancies rise and the population ages, demand on GPs is increasing.
 According to the Nuffield Trust, the UK needs 3,4000 new GPs to keep up with population growth.

 - Recruitment issues.
-In 2015, the government pledged to hire 5,000 new GPs by 2020, however the former Health Secretary, Matt Hancock, revealed in 2019 that this target would not be met.
+In 2015, the government pledged to hire 5,000 new GPs by 2020 – however the former Health Secretary, Matt Hancock, revealed in 2019 that this target would not be met.
 Despite this, in 2019, a total of 3,538 GP training places were accepted (the highest in the history of the NHS).
-Additionally, 1,500 new Medical School places were made available in an attempt to tackle this problem.